lawremi/Sprocket/README.md

 	changed.
 Less than 1 (make sure the number is in the form of 0.x) make the ore deposits smaller.
 More than 1 makes them larger.

+	Additionally, the following can be used to further multiply the specific distributions (they combine with the Size multiplier)

+	    Standard Size: Size multiplier for "vanilla" distributions Vein Size: Size multiplier for motherlode/vein distributions Cloud Size: Size multiplier for cloud distributions

 	The default is 1.

     Frequency:

 	Frequency multiplier; works the same way as the size multiplier.

+	Additionally, the following can be used to further multiply the specific distributions (they combine with the Frequency multiplier)

+	    Standard Frequency: Frequency multiplier for vanilla.
+	    Vein Frequency: Frequency multiplier for motherlodes/veins.
+	    Cloud Frequency: Frequency multiplier for clouds.

+	The default is 1.

+	Density:

+	Sometimes, you don't want a vein or cloud to be too full of ore.
+	Density will reduce the ore in a vein or cloud, causing space to be generated between the various blocks.
+The lower the density, the fewer ore blocks are in an area.
+This setting is a multiplier of the default density.

+	Additionally, the following can be used to further multiply the specific distributions (they combine with the Density multiplier)

+	    Standard Density: Density multiplier for vanilla.
+	    Vein Density: Density multiplier for motherlodes/veins.
+	    Cloud Density: Density multiplier for clouds.

 	The default is 1.

 	Biomes: